 Increased individual sector research responsibilities but emphasis on building consensus retained Buy and sell ideas are presented to the team and each analyst's goal is to build consensus around their investment theses.
 Individual portfolio managers have responsibility for the content of their portfolios, but all investment decisions are peer-reviewed and any stance that differs from the consensus view must be justified.
-An ESG analyst is embedded within the team and ESG factors are incorporated into the research process.
+An environmental, social and governance (ESG) analyst is embedded within the team and ESG factors are incorporated into the research process.